hasura/ask-me-anything/README.md

 * What is the history behind the Hasura logo? [video](https://youtu.be/x3nxSD4h57Q)
 * What are your favorite... specifically your go to databases? [video](https://youtu.be/aCaGJ1XR_i0)

-If you're like to just check out the existing questions, scroll through the [questions issue list](https://github.com/hasura/ask-me-anything/issues).
+If you'd like to just check out the existing questions, scroll through the [questions issue list](https://github.com/hasura/ask-me-anything/issues).